 We provide specialist domestic violence crisis intervention and support services within residential and community settings for women and children experiencing domestic violence (physical, emotional and psychological) who need safety and protection for example, 24 hour crisis helpline, temporary safe house, counselling, living without violence education programmes for women and children.

-· to respect, nurture, caring, compassionate, hospitality, love, lead, kindness, generosity
+To respect, nurture, care, hospitality, love, kindness, generosity.

 What does the true face of NZ Family Violence look like?